23 Best Business Blog Examples In 2024

 The Verge’s uniqueness is the dark design that makes it stand out from the masses.
 However, you’ll also find multiple elements with vivid backgrounds that create a more dynamic atmosphere.

 Furthermore, besides the main menu links, The Verge has a hamburger menu with a drop-down that slides in from the right.
-Plus, there are various floating elements that’ll trigger your interest.
+Plus, various floating elements’ll trigger your interest.

 Note: Instead of using the classic light blog design, go with a dark one and make a difference.